junxit/us-congress-bills-114/metadata.md

 - 2015-09-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 248 - 177, 1 Present (Roll no. 506).(text: CR H6143-6144)
 - 2015-09-18 — Rule provides for consideration of H.R.
 3134 and H.R.
 3504.
 - 2015-09-18 — The previous question was ordered pursuant to the rule. (consideration: CR H6152)
+- 2015-09-21 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-09-22 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 236.